-Tree Climbers have two kinds of trees: Wild trees and all the rest.
+Tree Climbing involves two scenarios, one is climbing “wild” trees and those that are not.
 Wild Trees is a term made famous by Richard Preston in his book The Wild Trees.
-He describes them in two ways: One is a tree that’s never been climbed by a human, or hasn’t been climbed for some time.
-The other kind are trees that have been more recently climbed and are thereby less wild for that reason.
+He describes the following: One is a tree that’s never been climbed by a human, or hasn’t been climbed for some time.
+The other kind are trees that have been more recently climbed and cleared of potential risks, thereby being less wild for that reason.

 Advances in equipment and devices like the new Rope Runner Pro have brought about huge advancements in technical tree climbing, similar to how urethane wheels transformed the sport of skate boarding.
 The emergence of talented individuals, many of whom are climbing arborists, have taken tree climbing to a whole new level.
 Whether it’s competitive speed climbing, using a hybrid rope-walking system, or bombing out of a tree, while gracefully spinning and flipping, like an acrobatic flying squirrel and landing with the precision of a Lear jet, the art and beauty of recreational tree climbing is now only starting to emerge in our collective consciousness.

 Among the recreational tree climbing community are those who participate in an annual get together known as the Tree Climbing Rendezvous.
 Other events include tree climbing competitions and guided climbs into some of the most amazing and largest living beings on earth.
 Competitive Tree Climbing events are organized and sponsored by equipment dealers, various arborist organizations and individual members belonging to the (GOTC) Global Organization of Tree Climbers.
 These events bring together a broad assortment of tree care industry professionals, tree climbers and other like-minded enthusiasts.